 Click Here for tab for Mrs. Robinson by Simon & Garfunkel

-A very recognizable song that is sure to have your audience chiming in on as you play.
-This song emerged after movie director Mike Nichols fell in love with the duo’s music and hired them to write 3 songs for his upcoming film.
-The 3rd of which was a then working version of what would eventually be fleshed out into Mrs. Robinson.
+A very recognizable song that is sure to have your audience chiming in as you play.
+This song emerged after movie director Mike Nichols fell in love with the duo’s music and hired them to write three songs for his upcoming film.
+The 3rd of which was a then-working-version of what would eventually be fleshed out into Mrs. Robinson.
 The single went on to receive two Grammy Awards.

-The song itself has some great vocal hooks which are sure to captivate the listener.
-But instrumentally a few incarnations are floating around for the song, some of which use straight strummed chords which might be better for the beginning musician.
-But if you’re up for it there are some more intricate finger picked styles around which can make your playing sound a little more engaging.
+The song itself has some great vocal hooks, which are sure to captivate the listener.
+Instrumentally, a few incarnations of the song are floating around, some of which use straight strummed chords, which might be better for the beginning musician.
+But if you’re up for it, there are more intricate fingerpicked styles around, which can make your playing sound a little more engaging.

 From The Beatles album of the same name.
-While it wasn’t released as a single, so didn’t have the opportunity to chart, it is still considered a popular song despite some of the criticism it’s received for its almost silly lightheartedness.
+It wasn’t released as a single, so didn’t have the opportunity to chart, but is still considered a popular song despite some of the criticism it received for its almost silly lightheartedness.
 But many of us believe that’s where the whole charm of the song lies in the first place!

 You’ll be following the progression A, E, D, which you’ll be playing for the majority of the song.
-With the only exception being on the chorus where a slightly more difficult to hold F#m chord is thrown in for just a second.
+The only exception being on the chorus, where a slightly more difficult to hold F#m chord is thrown in for just a second.
 The original uses a capo on the first fret (check out our favorites here), but it might be a little easier to sing to if you drop the key of the song a semitone and just play without the capo.